tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 4. (Optional) Set EnableAE to 0 in Hardware.ini file inside the game's main directory to remove special effects on screen.
 The game looks more "raw" this way.

-The default outfits used by files from Replacements directory: cape, no scarf, WW trousers, WW tattoo, WW belt, WW shoes, WW armor
+The default outfits from Replacements directory: cape, no scarf (3rd outfit), WW trousers, WW tattoo, WW belt, WW shoes, WW armor

 ## BONUS 1: